Top Ten Twitter Tips For Sports Clubs

 - Tuesday – Tweet pictures of training, next weeks fixtures, league tables

-- Wednesday – Tweet links from local press who have published stories
+- Wednesday – Tweet links from local media who have published stories

-10. Have patience – While instant gratification is something that we all love nowadays, patience with your social media approach is key.
-In realising that you will not get thousands of followers, retweets, or favourites on the first day, you are able to concentrate on building fanbase through engagement and content, which will help your number of quality followers and interactions flourish organically
+While instant gratification is something that we all love nowadays, patience with your social media approach is vital.
+In realising that you will not get thousands of followers, retweets, or favourites on the first day, you can concentrate on building fanbase through engagement and content, which will help your number of quality followers and interactions flourish organically

 As you read these tips, pick just a few that suit you best.
 Try those, then add on, or substitute as you go.
 Soon, as your clubs Twitter feed becomes a stream of relevant information for your fans, you’ll begin to get the most from Twitter for your club.